karthik-jagadeesan/QuantFinanceCodingPortfolio/Counterparty Credit Risk Modeling/Interest Rate Derivatives/IR1/readMe.md

 $$ dL_i = \mu L_idt + \sigma L_i dW $$

 ## Step 3: The Numerical Methodology
-Here we enforce *Monte Carlo Simulation* as a means for computing the value pertaining to the forwards rates using the *Pelsser Tableau*
+Here we enforce *Monte Carlo Simulation* as a means for computing the value pertaining to the forwards rates.

 ## Step 4: The Algorithm